 Choose a pot 1 or 2 inches larger in diameter than the current one, with at least one drainage hole in its base.
 To prevent potting soil from washing out of the pot when you water, cover the drainage hole with a coffee filter or fine-mesh screen.

-Repot the tree with fresh potting mix formulated for moisture-loving plants.
+Repot a money tree with fresh potting mix formulated for moisture-loving plants.
 A soilless mix containing peat, pine bark and vermiculite or perlite works well.
 Homemade potting mix is less expensive than commercial brands.
 To make your own, mix equal parts peat moss, perlite and coarse (or builder's) sand.

 Examine the rootball for tangled, encircling roots or mushy, dark roots.
-Tease the tangled ones apart with your fingers; cut encircling or mushy ones ones with a clean, sharp knife.
+Tease the tangled ones apart with your fingers and cut away encircling or mushy ones with a clean, sharp knife.
 Wipe the knife blade down with a clean rag dipped in rubbing alcohol between cuts so it doesn't spread disease.

 Pour enough potting mix into the new container so the top of the rootball is 1 inch below the rim.
 Center the tree on top of the mix and gradually fill in around it, tamping lightly with your fingers to eliminate air pockets.

-When the mix reaches the rim, water until liquid drains from the drainage holes; a mix containing peat may need watering several times before it's completely moist.
+When the potting mix reaches the rim, water the tree until liquid drains from the drainage holes.
+A mix containing peat may need watering several times before it's completely moist.
 If the potting mix settles more than 1/2 inch below the rim, add enough to cover the root ball while leaving 1/2 inch of space for future watering.

-Moving the tree to a cool spot out of direct sunlight for two or three weeks and keeping the potting mix consistently to prevent transplant shock.
+Move the tree to a cool spot out of direct sunlight for two or three weeks and keeping the potting mix consistently to prevent transplant shock.
 Mist regularly to increase humidity in the air around the plant.
 You can move your money tree back to a sunny spot once the danger of transplant shock passes.